Short-maturity options on realized variance in local-stochastic volatility models: Main Results

-Proposition~\ref{prop:variational} solves the variational problem \eqref{I:rate:function} when $\rho=0$ and obtains a simplified expression for $\mathcal{I}(S_{0},V_{0},K)$.
-As a corollary from the proof of Proposition~\ref{prop:variational}, we are able to obtain the optimal $g$ and $h$ that solves the variational problem \eqref{I:rate:function}.
+Proposition~\ref{prop:variational} solves the variational problem \eqref{I:rate:function} when $\rho=0$ and obtains a simplified expression for $\mathcal{I}_0(S_{0},V_{0},K)$.
+As a corollary from the proof of Proposition~\ref{prop:variational}, we are able to obtain the optimal $g$ and $h$ that solve the variational problem \eqref{I:rate:function} for the uncorrelated case $\rho=0$.